loozixuan/TARUMT-RSD-2123/README.md

 | 10.  | BAIT3173 Integrative Programming  | Y2S3  | Practical Codes, Self assignment notes |
 | 11.  | BMIT2164 Computer Networks  | Y2S3  | Tutorial Answers, Cisco Commands Cheatsheet |
 | 12.  | BMIS2003 Blockchain Application Development  | Y2S3  | solidity codes |
 ### Donation
-If you found these materials are useful, you can make a donation (RM 5-10) at
+If you found these materials are useful, you can make a donation (~5-10 ringgit or based on your preference) at
 ```
 Bank Name   : Public Bank Berhad
 Acc number  : 6356859708